 Beginning in 1838, the United States Mint began opening branch facilities to help produce coins for a growing nation.

 If the assay committee detected a problem with one of the coins, it would be necessary to know which mint facility produced the coin.
 The essay committee would then launch an investigation to investigate out why the coins produced at that facility were not of the proper metallic content or weight.

 The Philadelphia Mint Begins Using a "P" Mint Mark

 In 1943 a large "P" was added to the reverse of the Jefferson nickel to indicate that the metal composition of this coin was different (35% silver, 56% copper and 9% magnesium) than previously minted nickels (25% nickel and 75% copper).

 This change in metallic content continued on Jefferson nickels through 1945.

 In 1979 the U.S. Mint broke tradition by placing a small "P" on the obverse of the Susan B. Anthony dollars minted in Philadelphia.
 In 1980 a "P" was added to all remaining United States coins minted in Philadelphia except for the Lincoln cent.
 This tradition of not placing a mint mark on Lincoln cents continued through 2016.

 The mint added a mint mark ("P") to the 2017 Lincoln cents manufactured in Philadelphia to celebrate the 225th anniversary of the founding of the United States Mint.
-The tradition of not having a mint mark on Lincoln cents made and Philadelphia will resume with the production of 2018 dated Lincoln cents.
+The tradition of not having a mint mark on Lincoln pennies made at Philadelphia resumed with the production of 2018 dated Lincoln cents.

 Mint Marks Used on United States Coins